statitica/easy-actions/README.md

 PDF to text conversion may not be completely accurate.
 This is dependent on the poppler-utils app, which has varying success rates.

+As it stands now, there seems to be a bug with the execution of folder based actions (the script is executed *in the folder above* the selected folder).
+For this reason, they are back in the old scripts folder, as executables.

 Script requests are more than welcome, as are contributions from the community.